isc-projects/kea/doc/sphinx/arm/install.rst

 Then, change the binaries' ownership and group to the new user.
 Note that the specific path may be different.
-Please refer to the ``--prefix`` parameter passed to the configure script.:
+Please refer to the ``--prefix`` parameter passed to the configure script:

 .. code-block:: console